matijapiskorec/stellar-simulator/docs/EXPERIMENTS_README.md

 ### **Overview**
 The details of this experiment are not finalized and require further discussion.
 Initial ideas include simulating **bursts** of high transaction loads or experimenting with alternative configurations.

-### **Next Steps**
-- Discuss with Dr. Piškorec during the next meeting to define the scope and parameters of this experiment.
-- Update this file with finalized details post-discussion.

 ---

 ## **File Output Structure**